p-adic iterated integration on semistable curves: Log points, fiber functors, and fundamental groups

+for $u\in K$.
 These elements can be related to the description of monodromy on cohomology coming from the Gauss--Manin connection (see \cite{Faltings:crystalline} and \cite[Section~2.1]{CI:Hidden}).
-Indeed, let $\cE$ be a unipotent overconvergent isocrystal on $(S_t,\N_t)$.
-It induces a overconvergent unipotent vector bundle with connection $(E,\nabla)$ on the disc $(\Spf V\ps{t})^{\an}$.
+Indeed, let $\cE$ be a unipotent isocrystal on $(S_t,\N_t)$.
+It induces a unipotent vector bundle with connection $(E,\nabla)$ on the disc $(\Spf V\ps{t})^{\an}$.
 The $\Log$-analytic sections of $E$, which form a vector space $F_B(\cE)$, can be written as tuples of $\Log$-analytic functions as in the proof of Lemma~\ref{l:loganalyticsections}.
-There is a natural isomorphism between $F_B$ and $\tilde{F}$ (which is isomorphic to taking the fiber over the origin) given by the tangential path $t\mapsto 0$, $\Log(t)\mapsto 0$ as in Remark~\ref{r:tangentialbasepoint}.
+There is a natural isomorphism between $F_B$ and $\tilde{F}$ given by the tangential path $t\mapsto 0$, $\Log(t)\mapsto 0$ as in Remark~\ref{r:tangentialbasepoint}.
 By conjugating with the tangential path, we see that $\gamma_u$ induces an automorphism of $E_0$, the fiber of $E$ over the origin of $(\Spf V\ps{t})^{\an}$.